danelder/syslog-ng-drivers/scl/cloud-fanout/README.md

 tls_verify - Whether to validate the Azure Event Hub certificate or not (defaults to no)

 local_log_path - If set and individual source has local_log=true set, will create a local log in a new directory named after the source as an additional destination (useful for debugging).
 In a container environment, the path will always be under /tmp.

+container - If set to "true" (or a container environment is detected at runtime), disables disk buffering to minimize loss of ephemeral data